 We offer one of the first DEAC Accredited, online paralegal certificate programs that is approved by the American Bar Association (ABA)!

 The ABA-approved paralegal certificate program’s content was developed with careful consideration toward satisfying the American Bar Association’s recommendations for paralegals’ continuing education, as well as their preparation for the national paralegal certification exam.
-Students will take the Paralegal Certification exam offered through Lexis+® Certification Program as part of the PLG207 Legal Research and Writing course.
+Students must take at least nine semester credits or the equivalent of legal specialty courses through synchronous instruction.
+Students will have the opportunity to earn their Lexis+® Paralegal Certificate as part of the PLG207 Legal Research and Writing course.

 Also see Paralegal associate’s degree program.